jupyter/jupyter_client/docs/messaging.rst

 .. versionchanged:: 5.0

-    'data' key renamed to 'text' for conistency with the notebook format.
+    'data' key renamed to 'text' for consistency with the notebook format.

 Display Data
 ------------